 Smithsonian Journeys Experts

-Alia has cultivated a career that revolves around social innovation, international development, and experiential education.
-Some of her past experience includes managing the Henry R. Kravis Prize in Nonprofit Leadership at Claremont McKenna College, launching the Social Innovation Program at Sequoyah High School, and working in advancement at Claremont Graduate University.
+Alia has cultivated a career that revolves around social innovation, community development, and experiential education.
+Some of her past experience includes managing the Henry R. Kravis Prize in Nonprofit Leadership at Claremont McKenna College, launching the Social Innovation Program at Sequoyah High School, and designing and leading educational service-learning trips in Costa Rica, Nicaragua, Ecuador, Puerto Rico, the American South, Navajo Nation, and, of course, Morocco.
 In each of these capacities, Alia has engaged thought leaders in different sectors throughout Los Angeles and the global changemaker community.

 What Our Travelers Say